 Image source: View-Master Home Inspections

-Made from sand, cement, lime and water, the material is usually applied to a galvanized steel screen, along with waterproof underlayment glued to a wood frame.
+Made from sand, cement, lime and water, the material is usually applied to a galvanized steel screen, along with a waterproof underlayment glued to a wood frame.

-Costs: for stucco are around $8.50 to $14.50 per sq. ft. installed, depending on the quality of materials, who’s doing the work and location of the property.
+Costs: for stucco siding can range from $8.50 to $14.50 per sq. ft. installed, depending on the quality of materials, who’s doing the work and location of the property.

 Pros: Very durable, low maintenance, great insulator, colors go through mix so repainting not necessary, resistant to fire and insects